 Come and explore this unique and fascinating area.
-Come to Pearl Harbour and meet one of its survivors, see its exciting volcanic activity, learn how its diversity and mix of cultures means it sees itself as apart from Trump's America, enjoy the (endangered) wildlife, and learn what it's like to live in a place with a huge diversity of culture and geography.
+Come to Pearl Harbour and meet one of its survivors, see its exciting volcanic activity, learn how its diversity and mix of cultures means it sees itself as apart from mainstream America, enjoy the (endangered) wildlife, and learn what it's like to live in a place with a huge diversity of culture and geography.

-(This talk is designed for a general audience.
+(this talk is designed for a general audience.
 My Hawaii talk for schools is here)